Villanova-AI/villanova_developers/docs/villanova10/docs/reference/databases.md

 #### Spec.dbms
 Any application or plugin that is created has to specify the appropriate DBMS vendor in their `spec.dbms` property.
-If the Entando Operator detects an `EntandoDatabaseService` with a matching DBMS vendor, it creates the necessary schemas for that specific database.
+If the Villanova Operator detects an `EntandoDatabaseService` with a matching DBMS vendor, it creates the necessary schemas for that specific database.